roman-milk/roman-milk.github.io/bad-heather-revisited.md

  "I forgot to charge it, I'm sorry."

  "Do I need to take the phone away again?
 If you're going to be allowed to have one, you can't turn it off when you're away, or let it charge down.
 I need to be able to get hold of you."
-Report_Story #4